Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

-that realizes the above algebraic resolution. \end{lemma} \begin{proof} First, we construct free $R$-modules $F_i$ such that $\pi_*F_i=\F_i$ which is straightforward.
-To construct maps between the free $R$-modules $F_i$ we use the fact that maps out of free $R$-modules exist whenever they exist in the homotopy category. \end{proof} Note that while we do not claim that an exact complex of $R$-modules has that $d^2\we 0$ but that $\pi_*(d^2)=0$.
-These two conditions do coincide when the complex is of free $R$-modules.
+that realizes the above algebraic resolution. \end{lemma} \begin{proof} First, we construct projective $R$-modules $F_i$ such that $\pi_*F_i=\F_i$ which is straightforward.
+This can be done using that projective $R$-module spectra are summands of free $R$-module spectra.
+To construct maps between the projective $R$-modules $F_i$ we use the fact that maps out of free $R$-modules exist whenever they exist in the homotopy category and then use the structure maps coming from the fact that the projective modules are summands of the free modules. \end{proof} The proof above will be indicative of later statements.
+The proof in the case of free $R$-modules will imply the result in the case of projective modules by using the structure maps of the projective module in question as a summand of a free module.

+Note that while we do not claim that an exact complex of $R$-modules is one such that $d^2$ is null-homotopic but that $\pi_*(d^2)=0$.
+These two conditions do coincide when the complex is of projective $R$-modules.